GrowingCodesign/plant-radio-software/README.md

 # plant-radio-software
 A collection of all the software elements of the plant radio.

-**It is important to keep the following naming convention for the plant radios are able to execute the software properly:**
+**It is important to keep the following naming convention for the plant radios are able to execute the software properly.
+Furthermore, the sketches should be in their respective folder, or else the plant radio won't be able to locate them when booting.**

 ### Arduino sketch name:
 *gc_arduino.ino*